A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Results

-{\bf Different learning approaches:} The grouped benchmark approach with LSPI provided us with a policy that outperformed all other policies in this setting.
-This is of course the result of having perfect information about the profiles of the users which allowed us to created perfect clusters.
-The separate approach was the second best performing approach and ended very close to the performance of the grouped benchmark approach after learning for 100 days.
-The separate approach has the ability to match the performance of the grouped benchmark approach given enough time to learn.
-At the same time the grouped approach clearly outperformed the pooled approach which indicates that clustering helps us learn better policies in a shorter amount of time, by generalizing over the \emph{right} agents.
-We can attribute the different in performance between the clustering approach and the grouped benchmark approach to the fact that the clustering methods we used did not find clusters of the same quality of those of the grouped benchmark approach.
+The grouped benchmark approach with LSPI provided us with a policy that outperformed all other policies in this setting.
+This is, of course, the result of having perfect information about the profiles of the users which allowed us to created perfect clusters.
+The grouped approach using clustering with DTW was the second-best performing approach and ended very close to the performance of the grouped benchmark approach after learning for 100 days.
+The separate approach can match the performance of the grouped benchmark approach given enough time to learn.
+At the same time, the grouped approach outperformed the pooled approach which indicates that clustering helps us learn better policies in a shorter amount of time, by generalizing over the \emph{groups} of agents.
+We can attribute the slight difference in performance between the clustering approach and the grouped benchmark approach to the fact that the clustering methods we used did not find perfect clusters of the same quality of those of the grouped benchmark approach.
+However, as shown in Table \ref{tab:clustering}, K-Medoids with DTW finds clusters that are near-optimal.
 Both the grouped benchmark approach and the separate approach rely on circumstances that are less realistic in the real world.
-Having more than $100$ days to learn is unrealistic and having complete knowledge of the profiles of the users is not realistic either.
-With the clustering based approach we are able to speed up the learning time in comparison with the pooled approach to potentially reach better policies.
+Having more than $100$ days to learn is very difficult and having complete knowledge of the profiles of the users is not realistic.
+With the clustering-based approach we can speed up the learning time in comparison with the pooled approach to potentially reach better policies.